-The RSM Internal Review Boards (RSM IRB) evaluate ethical aspects in research proposals of researchers, PhD candidates, and Research Master students.
+The RSM Internal Review Boards (RSM IRB) evaluate ethical aspects in research proposals of researchers and PhD candidates.
 This includes both the collection of new data, as well as for instance collecting data from different existing sources and merging them.
 Proposals have to be approved before data collection takes place.
-This applies to all data collection, and thus the ‘comply or explain’ principle will be applicable.
 In the following cases, you have to submit an application for ethical review.
-For more information, guidelines and the appendices, please check the RSM Ethical Review Policy.

 - Research involving human subjects (see appendix a.)

 - Collecting and processing personal data (see appendix a.)

 - Potential harm to the researcher, staff and participants